Payment Reform Summit 2017

 Mayo Clinic & Arizona State University Alliance for Health Care Payment Reform Summit 2017

-To inform the development of alternative payment models that ensure access to, and sustainability of, high-quality health care in America, the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery and the Arizona State University School for the Science of Health Care Delivery have come together to host a summit on access and alternate payment.
+To inform the development of alternative payment models that ensure access to — and sustainability of — high-quality health care in the U.S., the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery and the Arizona State University School for the Science of Health Care Delivery came together to host a summit on access and alternate payment.

 Invited participants examined scientific data from Mayo Clinic and other institutions.
 They considered the needs of patients — including those with complex illnesses — while examining data drawn from a number of sources, and sought to identify the impact of various payment models on patient access and patterns of health care utilization.

 Alternative payment models and topics that summit attendees explored include: